When many people think of Peru, the first thing that comes to mind is Machu Picchu. It’s without a doubt the most famous tourist destination in Peru.

 PERUVIAN COOKING CLASSES

-If you enjoy cooking and want to learn more about Peruvian food, then check out Cookly for a list of cooking classes in different cities in Peru.
+If you enjoy cooking and want to learn more about traditional Peruvian food, then check out Cookly for a list of cooking classes in different cities in Peru.

-Thirty dishes represents a minute fraction of Peruvian cuisine but it’s more than enough to demonstrate just how diverse and interesting Peruvian food really is.
+Thirty dishes represents a minute fraction of Peruvian cuisine but it’s more than enough to demonstrate just how diverse and interesting traditional Peruvian food really is.